uperl/Memcached-RateLimit/README.md

 ```

 Create a new instance of [Memcached::RateLimit](https://metacpan.org/pod/Memcached::RateLimit).
 The URL should be of the
-form shown in the ["SYNOPSIS" in synopsis](https://metacpan.org/pod/synopsis#SYNOPSIS) above.
+form shown in the synopsis above.

 # METHODS